joshwget/rancher-catalog/infra-templates/k8s/29/README.md

 ### Plane Isolation

-If you set the "Plane Isolation" field to `required`, the host labels, `compute=true`, `orchestration=true` and `etcd=true`, are required on your hosts in order for Kubernetes to successfully launch.
+If you want to separate the planes for resiliency by labeling your hosts to separate out the data, orchestration and compute planes, you **must** change the plane isolation option to `required`.
+The host labels, `compute=true`, `orchestration=true` and `etcd=true`, are required on your hosts in order for Kubernetes to successfully launch.
+By default, `none` is selected and there will be no attempt for plane isolation.

 ### KubeDNS